Ferzan Özpetek: Biography

 His next film, Saturn in Opposition, was released in 2007.
-It featured a very rich cast: Pierfrancesco Favino, Luca Argentero, Isabella Ferrari and Ambra Angiolini, and also Margherita Buy and Stefano Accorsi with whom he worked with earlier, in Le fate ignoranti.
+It featured a very rich cast: Pierfrancesco Favino, Luca Argentero, Isabella Ferrari and Ambra Angiolini, and also Margherita Buy and Stefano Accorsi with whom he worked earlier, in Le fate ignoranti.
 The movie won four Ciak d’oro, five Globo d'oro and four Nastro d'Argento awards.
 Angiolini, in her acting debut, won the David di Donatello award for the Best Actress in a Supporting Role.

 That same year, Özpetek served on the jury at the 64th Venice International Film Festival.
 He also directed commercial ads, including a spot for the AIRL (the Italian association for cancer research) that featured Isabella Ferrari.

-In 2008, Özpetek ended his partnership with producers Romoli and Corsi, and started a new one with Domenico Procacci and his Fandango company.
-Also, for the first time, he began work on a movie that was not based on his own original story idea.
-The film was based on a novel written by Melania Gaia Mazzucco called Un giorno perfetto.
-The film of the same name starred Isabella Ferrari and Valerio Mastandrea and was presented at the 65th Venice International Film Festival.
-It grossed 3 million euro at the box-office.
+In 2008, Özpetek started a new partnership with Domenico Procacci's company, Fandango.
+Un Giorno Perfetto, a novel by Melania Gaia Mazzucco, starred Isabella Ferrari and Valerio Mastandrea, and marked the first time Özpetek worked with a story not his own.
+Presented at the 65th Venice International Film Festival, it grossed 3 million euros at the box-office.

 In 2008, the Museum of Modern Art in New York City, dedicated a retrospective on him, screening all of his movies.
 He has been one of the few Italian directors to be given this honour.

 In April 2009, he directed a short movie called Nonostante tutto è Pasqua (Despite Everything it's Easter), a segment of the project L’Aquila 2009 - Cinque registi tra le macerie, in which multiple directors took on subjects regarding the 2009 L'Aquila earthquake. Özpetek's short was dedicated to Alessandra Cora, an aspiring singer who died in her house's rubble.

 His next film Loose Cannons was released in 2010.
 It was co-written with Ivan Cotroneo and stars Riccardo Scamarcio, Alessandro Preziosi, Nicole Grimaudo and Ennio Fantastichini.
 It is a comedy concerning the family issues of a household in Lecce.
 This is one of the few movies Özpetek has set outside Rome, a city very close to his heart.
 On 22 May 2010 the city of Lecce declared Özpetek honorary citizen.

 The movie was presented out of competition at the 70th edition of the Berlinale as well as at the Tribeca Film Festival 2010, getting a special recognition of the jury.

 In 2011, he was asked to direct Giuseppe Verdi's "La traviata" at San Carlo Opera House, and performed in December 2012, starring Carmen Giannattasio and Saimir Pirgu.
 It filmed for TV by Unitel Classica, and Pal DVD release in Italian company CG Entertainment (2015).